ricosjp/ruststep/ARCHITECTURE.md

 Architecture
 =============

-This document describes the high-level architecture of ruststep project.
+This document describes the high-level architecture of ruststep project for new developers.

 EXPRESS Language compiler (esprc)
 ----------------------------------